Asian Festival Returns, Bigger Than Ever

 The show followed its tradition of including dances from the latest Korean and Chinese pop songs, but also made sure to include more Southeast Asian culture.

-“Last year, we [Southeast Asians] felt underrepresented because it was just a fashion show,” said Taskin Khan ’20, president of the Bollywood dance club and manager of the fashion show.
+“Last year, we [Southeast Asians] felt underrepresented because we just had a fashion show,” said Taskin Khan ’20, president of the Bollywood dance club and manager of the fashion show.

 Aside from the main acts, there was a lot more going on behind the scenes.
 In particular, the small backstage crew was running around trying to ensure the show ran as smoothly as possible.